elap733/NBA-Injuries-Analysis/README.md

 ### What Makes This NBA Injury Analysis Unique?

-While I do not claim that this project is the first to use [_Prosport Transactions_ ](http://prosportstransactions.com/) data for the purposes of analyzing injury trends; I believe that it significantly advances these analyses by **tying both NBA schedule data and player stats/bio to transactions**, after careful cleaning and processing.
+While I do not claim that this project is the first to use [Prosport Transactions](http://prosportstransactions.com/) data for the purposes of analyzing injury trends; I believe that it significantly advances these analyses by **tying both NBA schedule data and player stats/bio to transactions**, after careful cleaning and processing.

 **The merging of transactions and schedule data allows one to determine the number of games missed due to injury, rather than simply looking at the number of "transactions" that occured**.
 The latter is a poor metric for tracking injuries because it treats all injuries as equal (eg. a sore hamstring == a torn achilles)).After identifying the number of games missed due to each injury, one can identify separate serious injuries from minor.

 Additionally, the merging of transactions with player stats/bio data allows to one look at injury trends as they relate to player age and usage.

-### Results Highlights
+### Results

-### Conclusions and Future Work
+### Conclusions

 ### Detailed Jupyter Notebooks